rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 by the way, that theme is based on "*Monokai Spacegray Eighties*", which you can find on [this theme editor](https://tmtheme-editor.herokuapp.com/#!/editor/theme/Monokai%20Spacegray%20Eighties).
 I'm so very thankful to [Mara](https://twitter.com/dataandme) for posting this site on Twitter a while ago, it has enabled me to waste a lot of time worrying about very small and unecessary details!
 I mean, what *is* the correct color for a built-in constant anyway, and should it differ form a user-defined constant? :thinking:

 I like that theme, and I thought it would be neat if the code on my blog looked similiar.
-At the time I set up my first hugo blog, I really wasn't too happy with highlight.js, but still wanted a fairly good solution with a decent R language support often lacking with highlighting engines.
+At the time I set up my first hugo blog, I really wasn't too happy with [highlight.js], but still wanted a fairly good solution with a decent R language support often lacking (at the time) with highlighting engines.
 I ended up going with [prism.js], which was customizable and had some really neat features.
 Here are examples of what it looked like: